Botanical Name: Hypoestes phyllostachya

 Height: Keep to about 10 in (25 cm) by pinching off.

-Water: Keep soil evenly moist spring through fall and slightly drier in winter.
+Water: Keep soil lightly, evenly moist spring through fall, and slightly drier in winter when growth is slower.

 Propagation: Grows easily from seeds.
 Take stem cuttings in spring and early summer.